greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/managing/backup-gpbackup.md

                   an email is not sent.

 gprestore
       Optional.
-Begins the 'gprestore' email section.
-This section contains the address and status parameters that are used to send an email notification after a 'gprestore' operation.
+Begins the gprestore email section.
+This section contains the address and status parameters that are used to send an email notification after a gprestore operation.
 The syntax is the same as the gpbackup section.

 ```

 #### Examples